alabiibrahim/Credit-Card-Fraud-Risk-Analysis/README.md

 ORDER BY Fraud_Rate DESC;

---- bq3 : FRAUDULENT TRANSACTIONS BY MC.
+--- bq3: Fraudulent transactions by MC.
 MC WITH THE HIGHEST NUMBER OF FRAUDULENT TRANSACTIONS AND THEIR FINANCIAL IMPACTS.

 SELECT
 	[Merchant_Category],